VincentSidot/xoverlay/README.md

 > - The overlay itself
 > - The event
 >
 > After the event loop is finished, the overlay is freed.
-(In case of crash, the overlay is not freed, I don't know what is implied by this behavior, so I will change it later)
+(Currently not crash safe)

 ### Event